 All this distracts you and consumes your work time.
 Later, it gives you stress when you are left with not much time to complete your jobs.
-Thus, it is highly required to schedule your correspondence time.
+Thus, you must effectively schedule your correspondence time.
 You should also keep it short and only respond to messages that really need action.
 Similarly, you may switch off your phone or put it on voicemail while doing critical work.

 Don’t let your Internet browser distract you

 Social media and unnecessary Internet browsing are great productivity killers.
 To avoid distractions at work, you should have the willpower and mental strength to close your browser so you cannot give yourself access to social media while doing important tasks.
 It will help you maintain focus and concentration on what is critical.
 In fact, you can use social media as a reward to yourself after you complete a task successfully and take a break.

 Comply with the Law of the Vital Few

 According to this law, just 20% of possible causes lead to 80% of a given effect.
 Follow this by identifying 20% of your activities that push you 80% closer to goals.
-The activities that can contribute the most always include the ones you are especially skilled to do.
+The activities that can contribute the most always include the ones you are specially skilled to do.
 For instance, your 20% should include making a business strategy, writing a paper, designing software, or other such activities that you are good at.
 Such activities will not involve responding to emails, sending messages on WhatsApp or commenting on Facebook or Twitter, as even a student can do that.

 Move to a quiet location

 While you can request people not to disturb you for some time or keep your cabin door closed, it may not always be effective.
 In such a case, to avoid distractions at work, you can try moving to another peaceful location until you complete your task.
-You may go to a conference room or any empty room in your office or to a garden if you don’t find quite surroundings at home.
+You may go to a conference room or an empty room in your office or to a garden if you don’t find quite surroundings at home.